Kyon147/laravel-shopify/README.md

 This is a maintained version of the wonderful but now deprecated original [Laravel Shopify App](https://github.com/gnikyt/laravel-shopify/).
 To keep things clean, this has been detached from the original.

-@kyon147 is going to maintain a version which you can find here https://github.com/Kyon147/laravel-shopify

 ----

 A full-featured Laravel package for aiding in Shopify App development, similar to `shopify_app` for Rails.
 Works for Laravel 8 and up.